Quantum Spacetime Phenomenology: Quantum-Spacetime Phenomenology of UV corrections to Lorentz Symmetry

 However, the assumptions of this type of analysis, particularly the assumption that nothing changes but the velocity law, cannot even be investigated within pure-kinematics test theories, such as the PKV0 test theory.
-Synchrotron radiation is due to the acceleration of the relevant charged particles and therefore implicit in the derivation of the formula (\ref{omegacjack}) is a subtle role for dynamics~\cite{newjourn}.
+Synchrotron radiation is due to the acceleration of the relevant charged particles and therefore implicit in the derivation of the formula~(\ref{omegacjack}) is a subtle role for dynamics~\cite{newjourn}.
 From a quantum-field-theory perspective the process of synchrotron-radiation emission can be described in terms of Compton scattering of the electrons with the virtual photons of the magnetic field, and its analysis is therefore rather sensitive even to details of the description of dynamics in a given theory.
-Indeed, essentially this synchrotron-radiation phenomenology has focused on the FTV0 test theory and its generalizations, so that the established formalism of quantum field theory can be used to investigate the assumptions.
-The results~\cite{stefaCrab} confirm the availability of Planck-sensitivity for some combinations of parameters of the FTV0 test theory, but cannot be translated into a strict limit on some specific parameters as a result of the fact that actually (in addition to the other mentioned uncertainties in the interpretation of the data) we presently have no elements to exclude the possibility that only one of the helicities of the electron is emitting the radiation, and it might even be that the radiation is not at all produced by electrons but rather by positrons.
+Indeed, essentially this synchrotron-radiation phenomenology has focused on the FTV0 test theory and its generalizations, so that one can rely on the familiar formalism of quantum field theory.
+Making reasonably prudent assumptions on the correct model of the source one can establish~\cite{stefaCrab} valuable (subPlanckian!) experimental bounds on the parameters of the FTV0 test theory.